Echoviax/wayfinder/README.md

 * `void Start()`: Called when the mod is enabled.
 This is where you should instantiate Harmony, apply your patches, register custom events, or spawn persistent entities.
 * `void Stop()`: Called when the player disables your mod in the menu. **This must completely undo everything your mod did.** You must unpatch your Harmony instances, destroy any custom UI/entities you spawned, and unhook any C# events to prevent memory leaks and game crashes.

-### Example Mod Template
+### Example Mod Templates

-Included below, as well as in the repo is a copy-pasteable template for a Wayfinder mod using Harmony
+Included below, as well as in the repo are copy-pasteable templates for a Wayfinder mod using Harmony

 ```csharp
 using System.Numerics;